 Francke noted that the trial court dismissed CalAware's action upon the district's anti-SLAPP motion and, as a consequence, required the nonprofit legal organization to pay $80,000 in attorney's fees and court costs.

 Tom Newton, general counsel of the California Newspaper Publishers Association, said the legislation will fix a critical loophole in existing law.

 "The use of the anti-SLAPP law by government agencies, though, has subverted the very speech and petition rights the law is intended to protect," Newton said in a written statement.
 "The threat that a Brown Act plaintiff could become saddled with the public agency's attorney fees whenever the court determines the plaintiff is unable to establish a probability of prevailing on the claim has created a profound chilling impact on the willingness of citizens to pursue their rights under the law."

 Yee, (D-San Francisco), was also able to get the Judiciary Committee to approve SB 218, which would strengthen the California Public Records Act by including any auxiliary organizations receiving public funds or perform government functions on state college campuses.

-that our higher education systems operate in the light of day and are
+"Taxpayers and students deserve to know how their public universities are run," Yee said in a statement.
+"SB 218 will ensure that our higher education systems operate in the light of day and are held accountable."

 Both SB 786 and SB 218 are slated to be taken up by the full Senate later this year.